Davitron/Database_Clustering/README.md

   ```

 ##### Create infrastructure
- - update the `variable.tf` file with your variables.
-The 3 images created earlier are also required in the file
+ - Update the `variable.tf` file with your variables.
+The 3 images created earlier are also required in the file.
+  The variables consist of the following:
+    - images of the Haproxy Load-Balancer, Master and Slave database created with Packer
+    - Image type for the NAT instance ( You should use `ubuntu-1604-xenial-v20181004` prefarably)
+    - IPV4 CIDR for the public and private subnet
+    - IP addresses for each instance ( Ensure that they are compatible CIDR specified for the subnet that houses them)
+    - Database Password for the master database
+    - The machine type (`f1-micro` seems efficient enough for the project)
+    - The region
- - run the following commands
+ - Run the following commands
     ```
       teraform init
       terraform plan